ManimCommunity/manim/docs/source/contributing/documentation.rst

 * The flags are followed in the next line (no blank line here!), with the indention level of one tab.

-* All flags can be added by having them lined up next to each other.
-Possible flags are:
+All possible flags can be found at :mod:`~.manim_directive`

-    * ``:quality:`` medium
-       Controls render quality of the video, in analogy to the corresponding command-line flags.
-The default for the docs should be medium, but one can also use low or high here.

-    * ``:save_last_frame:`` the last frame of the scene will be rendered and displayed, instead of a video.

-    * ``:hide_source:`` Hides the python code and only shows the rendered example.
-* After the last flag, an empty line is required.

-* Finally, here comes the manim code, also with start indention level of one tab, and Python-related indention.

-* After the code block, add an empty line.

 In the example above, ``Formula1`` followed by ``.. manim::`` and is the scene that will be rendered, so in the python code the class must have the same name: ``class Formula1(Scene)``

 .. note::

    Sometimes, when you reload an example in your browser, it has still the old website somewhere in its cache.
-If this is the case, delete the website cache, or open a new "incognito" tab" in your browser, then the latest docs should be shown.
+If this is the case, delete the website cache, or open a new `incognito tab`` in your browser, then the latest docs should be shown.
 If this still doesn't work, you may need to delete the contents of ``docs/source/references``.

 Formatting and Running Tests
 ----------------------------